-Certain substances have the property to absorb moisture when exposed to the atmosphere at ordinary temperature, they initially become wet, lose their crystalline form and finally dissolve in water to form a saturated solution.
-Deliquescent meaning a tendency to become liquid.
+Deliquescent meaning can be said as a tendency to become liquid.
 This process occurs when the vapour pressure of the solution that is formed is less compared to the partial pressure of water vapour in the air.
-Deliquescence substances are solids that tend to absorb moisture from the air and dissolve it.
-Eg: NaOH, KOH, MgCl2, CaCl2, FeCl3, LiCl, Cu(NO3)2, NaNO3, LiNO3 etc are deliquescent substances.
+Deliquescent substances are solids that tend to absorb moisture from the air and dissolve it.
+For example, NaOH, KOH, MgCl2, CaCl2, FeCl3, LiCl, Cu(NO3)2, NaNO3, LiNO3 etc are deliquescent substances.

 Sulfuric acid is also hygroscopic in nature, not only when it is concentrated but also when reduced down to a concentration of 20% v/v or even lower than that.
 Germinating seeds are also examples of hygroscopic.
 Once the seeds are dried, their outer coating becomes hygroscopic and it begins to absorb the moisture required for germination.